Energy efficiency is all but lost without the attention to detail demanded by the best heating and air conditioning contractors.

 Unfortunately for the consumer, the majority of contractors sell on price rather than value.
 This practice has cost hundreds of millions of dollars in wasted energy and continues to do so.

-Examples of the studies which substantiate this includes the following
+Examples of the studies which substantiate this include the following:

-90% of all central heating and cooling system are operating with a 20% loss in efficiency. $0.20 of every $1.00 that is spent on power is wasted.
+90% of all central heating and cooling systems are operating with a 20% loss in efficiency. $0.20 of every $1.00 that is spent on power is wasted.

 and the Florida Solar Energy Centers research team found that by repairing leaking duct systems, cooling energy was reduced by an average of 18%.

 - Texas A&M University

 Test results showed the Seasonal Energy Efficiency Ratio of a unit decreases from 9.6 to 8 with a 10% refrigerant undercharge.

 - Texas Power and Light Company